javronich1/minilink/REPORT.md

 ## 1. Introduction
 This report summarizes the improvements made to the MiniLink URL shortener in Assignment 2.

+Earlier versions were deployed on Render during development, but the final deployment uses Azure Web App for Containers as required by the assignment.

 The focus of this iteration was upgrading the project from a simple local application to a fully tested, containerized, monitored, and automatically deployed production-style service.

 This includes:
 - Significant refactoring for code quality
 - Automated testing with ≥70% coverage (achieved 81%)
 - A complete CI/CD pipeline using GitHub Actions
 - Docker containerization and registry publishing
-- Cloud deployment using Render
+- Cloud deployment using Azure Web App for Containers
 - Health checks and Prometheus metrics
 - Updated documentation